• Recipes

 Equipment

-• Large non-stick pot/soup pot
+• Large non-stick soup or stew pot

 Ingredients